sumiranhub/Django-To_do_list/README.md

-This is a To-do list implemented by using Django
+This is a To-do list implemented by using Django with user registration and login